-Park, Community: A park that provides a variety of small-scale, localized recreational facilities, such as playgrounds and tot lots or volleyball, basketball and tennis courts, designed to be within short distance of the primary users.
+Park, Community: A park that provides a variety of small-scale, localized recreational facilities, such as playgrounds, tot lots, volleyball courts, basketball courts, tennis courts, and un-lit playing fields, designed to be within short distance of the primary users.

-Park, Passive: A park that provides recreational uses, such as hiking, nature observation, and picnicking, that do not require constructed facilities and make use of areas which are largely left in their natural state except for basic facilities as bathrooms, benches, picnic tables, and trails.
+Park, Passive: A park that provides recreational uses, such as hiking, nature observation, and picnicking, that do not require constructed facilities and make use of areas which are largely left in their natural state except for basic facilities as bathrooms, benches, picnic tables, and trails,

 Park, Regional: A park that provides a large recreation area that serves an entire region which may include multiple jurisdictions.
 Regional parks are usually large in size and often include areas of natural quality suitable for outdoor recreation activities such as golfing, picnicking, boating, fishing, swimming, camping, and hiking.
-May also include restroom and parking facilities.
+May also include restroom and parking facilities and a snack bar or refreshment stand, accessory.